 In Region III, the FOSC is pre-authorized to test surface washing agents (SWA) subject to the constraints and practices identified in this document, including those identified through state permitting.
 Any post-test decision to operationally use SWAs must receive RRT concurrence from the USEPA, USCG, affected state(s), affected federally recognized Tribes in consultation with DOI and DOC/NOAA, and other affected federal trustees.
 This test protocol identifies specific practices to be followed for evaluating the effectiveness and biological impacts of test applications of SWAs to recover oil that has been discharged, and has adhered to surface environments within Region III.
-Application and monitoring protocols are identified in Part C of the Selection Guide (Appendix 8-C1).
+Application and monitoring protocols are identified in Part C of the Selection Guide (Appendix 7-B1).

-Additional details about the RRT3 Surface Washing Agents Policy (under construction) are provided in Appendix 7-I is for future guidance.
+Additional details about the RRT3 Surface Washing Agents Policy are provided in Appendix 6-C.

+v.
 Other RRT3-Specific Response Policies

-The RRT3 has developed or modified and/or are in the process of approving a number of response policies for use during Region III incident-specific responses.
-Those documents are provided in Appendix 7-L and are described in the following subsections.
+The RRT3 has developed or modified and/or are in the process of approving a number of response policies for use during Region III incident specific responses.
+Those documents are provided in Appendix 6 and are described in the following subsections.